-Consultee Comment Response Lossiemouth.
-The impact of the development on these radars should be considered as the design is progressed and any impact will need to be mitigated, it will be for the applicant to provide appropriate technical mitigation(s).
-Ministry of Defence Furthermore, the presence of the precision approach radar at RAF Lossiemouth has not been identified.
+Consultee Comment Response Ministry of Defence Furthermore, the presence of the precision approach radar at RAF Lossiemouth has not been identified.
 The potential impacts of the proposed wind farm upon the effective operation of these types of radars will also need to be taken into account.
 The MoD no longer has any concerns regarding the PAR, as confirmed by an updated MoD response in February 2024, summarised in Table 11-3.
 Ministry of Defence Similarly, the effect of the development on Air Defence Radar (ADR) is acknowledged in Section 15.3.2.25 which identifies the context of the application site relative to Remote Radar Head (RRH) Buchan.
 The impact of the development on this radar should be considered as the design is progressed.
-Ministry of Defence The applicant has appropriately recognised that the proposed development may have impacts upon military low flying activities that may be conducted in the area and upon military aircraft using Danger Area D809 South.
+Ministry of Defence The applicant has appropriately recognised that Caledonia South may have impacts upon military low flying activities that may be conducted in the area and upon military aircraft using Danger Area D809 South.
 The applicant has identified the necessity for the proposed offshore turbines to be fitted with aviation lighting.
 In implementing this, the applicant will need to ensure that MoD's lighting needs are accounted for.
 Impact on DA D809 South is considered in Section 11.8.
 MoD lighting needs will be accounted for as part of the Lighting and Marking Plan (LMP).
 Ministry of Defence The principal development zone for the offshore windfarm outlined in the submission will be located within MoD Danger Area D809 South.
 The extent of MoD Practise and Exercise Areas in the locality have been accurately identified in the scoping report (ref.
 Section 15.2.3.1) and the need to take account of defence activities has also been recognised.
 However, it will be necessary for defence maritime navigational interests to be specifically taken into account in the preparation of any application for this development proposal.
-The eastern extent of the development zone, in which offshore The MoD defined boundary where no offshore structures can be installed is no longer applicable as the MoD no longer has any concerns in relation to Highly Surveyed Routes), as confirmed by an updated response in February 2024, summarised in Table 11-3.
+The eastern extent of the development zone, in which offshore turbine structures are to be located, extends over an area containing a highly surveyed route that is retained to maintain national defence requirements.
+To prevent this route from being obstructed it will be necessary to ensure that any wind turbines or The MoD defined boundary where no offshore structures can be installed is no longer applicable as the MoD no longer has any concerns in relation to Highly Surveyed Routes), as confirmed by an updated response in February 2024, summarised in Table 11-3.